Roger Gaffney

 Gaffney's meteoric (and highly implausible) rise from a bad-tempered detective in a dead-end department to captain of the Homicide Unit is explained somewhat in the Season 5 episode "Blood Wedding", in which it is revealed that Gaffney was chosen for promotion to captain over Lieutenant Giardello by Deputy Commissioner James C. Harris, for two overlapping reasons.
 First, Gaffney was loyal to the chain of command throughout the department, and was willing to follow orders from above unquestioningly if it meant he could indulge his natural tendencies as a bully.
 The second reason was specifically to punish Giardello, who was often shown leaking political departmental decisions that he morally disagreed with to the media.
 Not only was Giardello clearly a much more experienced candidate, the promotion was something that he wanted.
 Harris chose Gaffney in particular to rub salt in the wound because he was a "fat Irish ass" similar to Giardello's first partner, a racist officer named Mickey Shea who had made Giardello ride in the back of the patrol car.

 Gaffney is subsequently shown fulfilling his role as Harris' lapdog commander, often showing little to no moral objection to interfering with the Homicide Unit's investigations if ordered to do so for political reasons.
 This is best seen in the Season 5 episode "Narcissus", in which Gaffney barges into an interrogation of a member of the African Revival Movement and insists on speaking to the suspect privately.
-As soon as he leaves, the suspects invokes counsel indicating that he was coached by Gaffney.
+As soon as he leaves, the suspect invokes counsel indicating that he was coached by Gaffney.
 It is later revealed that the leader of the ARM, Burundi Robinson, is a former police officer who was Harris' partner, and that Harris wants him killed because his information about Harris' illegal activities would end his career.
-Giardello learns this information from Robinson before he can be killed, puts it in a letter to the mayor, and forces Harris's resignation.
-Though Gaffney, deprived of his benefactor, tries to lecture Giardello for ending Harris's career, he is shown to be much more cautious of tangling with Giardello after this incident.
+Shortly before committing suicide along with several other ARM members, Robinson shares this information with Giardello, who in turn sends it to the mayor and forces Harris to resign.
+Though Gaffney tries to lecture Giardello for ending Harris's career, he is shown to be much more cautious of tangling with Giardello after this incident since he has been deprived of his benefactor.

 During this period, Gaffney also routinely (and anonymously) stole other people's lunches from the Homicide unit's breakroom fridge, until he was revealed to be the "Lunch Bandit" by J.H.
 Brodie, who caught him on tape in "The Documentary".